alexandreSouza31/to-do-list/README.md

 # to-do-list

-This project is a todo list with login and password verification, along with registration.
+This project is a to do list with login and password verification, along with registration.

 ## Table of contents